Adoption

 Policy issue

 Mechanized farm production is a feature of modern, intensive agriculture that can improve agricultural labor productivity by reducing unskilled labor hours completing arduous tasks in many low- and middle-income countries.
-However, small-scale farmers often face challenges in adopting mechanizing technologies due to factors, such as high up-front costs, limited availability, distance to providers, or reticence to experiment, despite potential gains from mechanization.
+Despite potential gains from mechanization, small-scale farmers face challenges in adopting mechanizing technologies due to factors such as high up-front costs, limited availability, or lack of information.
+In India, local governments could provide access to mechanization technology through affordable rentals while leveraging training from governmental extensionists.
+Can local leaders’ influence paired with the existence of an equipment rental market encourage small-scale farmers to adopt a new, labor-saving technology?

 Context of the evaluation